 7. Incorporate humanity

-While untouched landscapes and deserted streets have their place in a travel photo collection, it’s important to take photos of people as well.
+While untouched landscapes and deserted streets have their place in a travel photo collection, it’s important to take portraits of people as well.
 Portraits of locals help capture the personality of a location and, with thought given to proportion and perspective, people can emphasise the scale of a landmark or event.

 Even if you’re not people-oriented, be sure to take snapshots of you or your family/friends in front of places you visit (not everyone does!); these are the images that will mean more over time and won’t be found elsewhere.